Home Contact Links Bookmark this site

 See History II

-The auroras occur at the poles where charge is concentrated by the Earth's magnetosphere.
-In space plasmas are more tenuous, and the electric currents that flow through them are invisible to the naked eye, much like most power cables here on Earth, which are very often hidden from sight.
-Also, power plants may be many miles from the cities they supply.
-There is strong evidence, however, that the heavens were far more electrically active in recent millennia.
+Auroras occur near the poles where charge is guided and concentrated by Earth’s magnetosphere.
+In most of space, plasmas are far more tenuous, and the currents flowing through them are typically invisible to the naked eye—much like many high-voltage lines on Earth.
+There is also strong evidence (including historical testimony) that the sky was far more electrically active in recent millennia.
 See Ancient Testimony.

-If only half of what you say is true, how could mainstream science be so blind?
+If even half of what you say is true, how could mainstream science be so blind?

-A few words from Hannes Alfvén also seem appropriate here.
+A few words from Hannes Alfvén seem appropriate.
 In 1986 he said:

 "We should remember that there was once a discipline called Natural Philosophy.
 Unfortunately, this discipline seems not to exist today.
 It has been renamed science, but science of today is in danger of losing much of the natural philosophy aspect."

-Alfvén believed that territorial dominance, greed, and fear of the unknown were factors in this transition.
+Alfvén argued that territorial dominance, competition for funding, and fear of the unknown can all contribute to this drift.

 "Scientists tend to resist interdisciplinary inquiries into their own territory.
 In many instances, such parochialism is founded on the fear that intrusion from other disciplines would compete unfairly for limited financial resources and thus diminish their own opportunity for research."

-While many questions remain, Plasma Cosmology is gaining ground, whereas Big Bang cosmology relies on an increasing array of ad-hoc assumptions and hypotheticals.
-The BBT is increasingly under attack, even if does still dominate academic circles at the present time.
+While many questions remain, Plasma Cosmology continues to develop, whereas Big Bang cosmology leans on an expanding catalogue of ad-hoc assumptions.
+The Big Bang theory is increasingly challenged, even if it still dominates academic circles.

 How old is the universe?
 Until you answer this, you can’t be taken seriously.